vidbina/landing-page-templates/README.md

 | getmagicnow.com | [enchanted template](enchanted) [view](https://vidbina.github.io/landingpage-templates/enchanted)       |
 | bufferapp.com   | [pipeline template](pipeline) [view](https://vidbina.github.io/landingpage-templates/pipeline)          |
 | joinassist.com  | [joinsupport template](joinsupport) [view](https://vidbina.github.io/landingpage-templates/joinsupport) |

+## Checklist

+The following steps provide some guidance about the steps to be taken in using one of the provided [templates](#templates):

+- [ ] Modify index.html to contain your copy
+- [ ] Modify main.scss to reflect your colors and use the values in the [colors table](#colors) to search for the used colors and replace them to your liking
+- [ ] Update favicon.ico and icon.png
+- [ ] Update site.manifest to at least define `name` and `short_name`